mohamedirsath07/Learning-git/README.md

 - **All exercises** should be completed in your forked repository
 - **All commits** will be saved to your GitHub account
-- **All GitHub Actions** (Exercise 6) will run on your repository
+- **All GitHub Actions** (Exercise 7) will run on your repository
-- **All Docker deployment** (Exercise 7) will showcase your personal work
+- **All Docker deployment** (Exercise 8) will showcase your personal work

-Your fork is your learning workspace and eventual portfolio piece!
+Your fork is your learning workspace so have fun and dont forget to experiment !!

-**Bonus**: Your repository includes a beautiful celebration website (`index.html` and `app.py`) that you'll containerize in the final Docker exercise to celebrate your achievements! 🎉

-### 2. Work Through Exercises
+2. Work Through Exercises

 Each exercise in `/exercises/` contains: